SamhammerAG/ckeditor5-build-inline/README.md

 ### Step 2
 After checkout the project has to be initialized once before building it.

-Ensure that you have installed lerna.
+Ensure that you have a global installation of lerna 2.x.

 Just run the following command to initialize the project and make it linkable (see further information below):
 ```bash